 These findings can affect a person’s ability to foster a child or work at a school or nursing home.
 They can lose their job based on these findings.

 Foster parents play a key role for children throughout dependency and administrative proceedings.
 Foster parents, both relative and non-relative, can also be investigated for allegations of abuse and neglect, similarly to any person who parents a child.

 Child in Need of DSHS Assistance or CPS (CHINS)

-At times children, whether biological or adopted, may develop such serious issues that a parent cannot safely and effectively handle the child.
+At times children, whether biological or adopted, may develop such serious mental health issues that a parent cannot safely and effectively handle the child alone.
 Each family that finds itself in this situation faces a unique set of problems.